openAVproductions/openAV-manual/source/fabla2.rst

-The next section introduce the features that Fabla2 has, how to record your own drum sounds, create professional-sounding multi-layered kits, and use advanced features like :ref:`auxbus`.
+The next section introduce the features that Fabla2 has, how to record your own drum sounds, create professional-sounding multi-layered kits, and use advanced features like OpenAV's :ref:`auxbus`.

 .. _fabla2_features: